-VI.F.6.
-In-House Night Float
+2253 VI.F.6.
+In-House Night Float 2254

 Night float must occur within the context of the 80-hour and one-day-off-in-seven requirements.
-(Core)

-VI.F.6.a) Residents should not have more than two consecutive weeks of night float, and no more than six weeks of night float per year.

-(Detail)

-Background and Intent: The requirement for no more than six consecutive nights of night float was removed to provide programs with increased flexibility in scheduling.
+(Core) VI.F.6.a) Residents should not be scheduled for more than four consecutive weeks of night float during the required one-year, full-time outpatient psychiatry experience.
+(Detail) VI.F.6.b) Residents should not be scheduled for more than a total of eight weeks of night float during the one-year of consecutive outpatient experience.
+(Detail) nd Intent: The requirement for no more than six consecutive nights of removed to provide programs with increased flexibility in scheduling.
 VI.F.7.
-Maximum In-House On-Call Frequency

-Residents must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period).
-(Core)

-VI.F.8.
-At-Home Call

-VI.F.8.a) Time spent on patient care activities by residents on at-home call must count toward the 80-hour maximum weekly limit.
+Maximum In-House On-Call Frequency Residents must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period).
+(Core) VI.F.7.a) On psychiatry rotations, in-house call must occur no more frequently than every fourth night, averaged over a four-week period.
+(Core) VI.F.8.
+At-Home Call VI.F.8.a) Time spent on patient care activities by residents on at-home call must count toward the 80-hour maximum weekly limit.
 The frequency of at-home call is not subject to the everythird-night limitation, but must satisfy the requirement for one day in seven free of clinical work and education, when averaged over four weeks.
-(Core)

-VI.F.8.a).(1) At-home call must not be so frequent or taxing as to preclude rest or reasonable personal time for each resident.
-(Core)

-VI.F.8.b) Residents are permitted to return to the hospital while on athome call to provide direct care for new or established patients.
+(Core) VI.F.8.a).(1) At-home call must not be so frequent or taxing as to preclude rest or reasonable personal time for each resident.
+(Core) VI.F.8.b) Residents are permitted to return to the hospital while on athome call to provide direct care for new or established patients.
 These hours of inpatient patient care must be included in the 80-hour maximum weekly limit.
 (Detail)